 One Elizabeth St., 06105.
 Tel., (860) 236-5621.
 Website: www.chs.org

 .
 From programs for adults and kids to award-winning exhibits to a nationally significant research collection, the Connecticut Historical Society provides countless opportunities to actively explore Connecticut's diverse history.
 The permanent exhibit Making Connecticut

 displays over 500 historic objects, documents, and images spanning more than 400 years of our state's history and traces themes like immigration, social change, fashion, transportation, recreation, home life, and Connecticut at war.
 Hands-on activities throughout help kids of all ages connect to the big ideas.
 The CHS also features a permanent display of the nation's largest collection of early American inn and tavern signs and additional changing exhibits.
 The store offers Connecticut-made gifts, books, souvenirs, and refreshments.
-Museum and Research Center hours: Noon-5:00 P.M., Tues.-Thurs.; 9:00 A.M.-5:00 P.M., Fri. and Sat.; closed major holidays.
+Museum hours: 12:00 P.M.-5:00 P.M., Tues.-Fri.; 9:00 A.M.-5:00 P.M., Sat.
+12:00 P.M.-2:00 P.M.
+Tues., Wed., Fri., and Sat., and 2:30 P.M.-4:30 P.M., by appointment only; closed major holidays.
+Museum and Research Center admission: $12.00 adults; $10.00 seniors; $8.00 students; Children 5 and under are free.
+Annual memberships start at $50.00.
 Group tours available for students and adults by reservation.
 Ample free parking.
 Check the website for directions, current exhibits, program listings, admission fees, and more information about the research center.

 HARTFORD.
 Harriet Beecher Stowe Center,

 77 Forest St., 06105-3243.
 Tel., (860) 522-9258, ext.
 317. Website: harrietbeecherstowe.org